manishrana7/icet-manish/doc/userguide/source/examples/get_cluster_vector.rst

 In this case the output should be::

   [1.0, -0.875, 0.75, 0.75, 0.75, -0.625, -0.625, -0.625, -0.625, -0.625, -0.625, 0.5, 0.5, 0.5, 0.5, 0.5, 0.5, 0.5, 0.5, 0.5, 0.5, 0.5]

+Notice that the first element is always 1.0.
+This is true for all cluster vectors constructed in icet.
+This orbit is called a zerolet and it is useful when fitting a cluster expansion among other things.

 Source code
 -----------